 Though iOS 14 is by no means the end of Facebook ads, the update has most certainly curtailed a lot of the platform’s prior clarity.
 Even with Facebook’s conversions API enabled (an offering that allows data to be sent server-side instead of browser-side), the numbers that show up these days in ad manager just don’t match up.
 In fact, many e-commerce marketers in Japan are reporting that they now need to rely solely on the metrics that Shopify and its alternatives provide instead of Facebook’s shaky ROAS measurement.

-In short, though it may be quite hard to run a direct attribution analysis, I think you’ll be happy to see the results of public relations and earned media exposure, at least as far as overall MER is concerned.
+In short, though it may be quite hard to run a direct attribution analysis, I think you’ll be happy to see the results of PR and earned media exposure, at least as far as overall MER is concerned.
 This is especially the case in a market like Japan that has a deeply-seated deference to authority figures like the mass media.
-While I’d never tell anyone in e-commerce to forsake using Facebook ads, there’s never been another time to give something like public relations now that all your data is going to be unclear anyway.
+While I’d never tell anyone in e-commerce to forsake using Facebook ads, there’s never been another time to give something like PR now that all your data is going to be unclear anyway.

 About the Author